ofurkusi/metadata/README.md

 ## Using metadata ##

-Load or create your dataset, in this case a sample ``df`` data.frame is created and some metadata added.
+Load or create your dataset, in this case a sample ``df`` data.frame is created and some metadata added.

 ````{r}